Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_1/README.md

 ros2 doctor
 ```

 It helps detecting common configuration or runtime issues, such as unreachable nodes, network problems (like mismatched `ROS_DOMAIN_ID`)...
 For a complete report, the `-r` flag can be added.
-To verify communication between the nodes on your network, the `--network` flag can be used.
+To verify communication between the nodes on the network, the `--network` flag can be used.

 ## Exercises